Advancing the phenomenology of GeV-scale axion-like particles: Meson spectroscopy and ALP interactions

-Let us now outline our strategy to add other mesons to the ALP interaction.
-For this, we will utilize the transformations of the $\Sigma$ and $\mathcal{P}$ matrices under the quark chiral rotation~\eqref{eq:rotation} driven by $\kappa_{q}$:
+Let us now outline our strategy to add other interactions with ALPs besides the ``minimal ChPT''~\eqref{eq:lagr-chpt-supplemental}.
+The interactions are typically constructed in terms of $\Sigma, \mathcal{P}$, and their derivatives.
+For the purely gluonic coupling $c_{G}\neq 0, c_{q} = 0$, as discussed in the main text, we replace them under the quark chiral rotation~\eqref{eq:rotation}: